 Be sure to click the check box highlighted here to say that you understand and agree to Priceline's rules concerning bidding on hotels.
 Then click Continue.

 To finish up, they need to know how you're going to pay for your booking, should your bid be accepted.
 To start, go to the "Choose Your Payment Method" section and click the button beside either "Credit Card" or "PayPal."
 (If you choose PayPal, you will have to click Buy with PayPal at the bottom of the screen, and log into your PayPal account to complete the transaction).

 Assuming that you want to pay with a credit card, scroll down to the "Enter Your Billing Address" section, click in the respective boxes and select or type in:

 Next, it's time to enter your credit card details.
 Scroll down to the "Enter Your Credit Card" section, click in the respective boxes, and type in or select:

 When you're all done, click Buy My Hotel Now.

 You might get a response right away; if not, check your email inbox.
 If your price is accepted, your hotel will be booked, and you can print out your confirmation information (which is a good idea, as you may need it when you check in to the hotel).

 If your price is not accepted, one of two things will happen.
-If your price is too far below what any hotel is willing to accept, you will be notified by Priceline that your bid was not accepted.
+If your price is too far below what any hotel is willing to accept, you will be notified that your bid was not accepted.
 You can re-bid at the same price (or a different price), but you must change one parameter of your booking (such as available areas, check-in or check-out dates, number or type of rooms, etc.).

 Taking the previous hint even further, you may want to use an alternative mapping service - such as Google Maps - to get a detailed look at the areas where you want to stay.
 Find hotels on the map in that area and view information about them; it might take some of the mystery out of what hotel you'll be booked at if your bid goes through.